pconrad-webapps/sparkjava-pac4j-github-oauth-demo/README.md

-# sparkjava-pac4j-demo
+# sparkjava-pac4j-github-oauth-demo

-WORK IN PROGRESS: Minimal demo of SparkJava with Pac4J.
+WORK IN PROGRESS: Minimal demo of SparkJava with Pac4J doing Github OAuth

 Also uses mustache templating and a bootstrap based UI.